meirinberg/PenPlotter/README.md

 </p>

 ### Electrical Design
 Looking at the electrical components of our project, we were provided a Nucleo L476RG and a custom-made power board with a TMC4210 and TMC2208 motor driver per stepper motor.
 Datasheets for these components can be found a the folder above.
+For each TMC2208, the the voltage reference (Vref) needs to be set to prevent too much current from passing into the electrical equipment and stepper motors.
+We adjusted this by twisting a screw on the TMC2208 until

 A 24V power supply is hooked up to the power board to supply power to the motors.
 For the solenoid, we used a solid-state relay and a separate power source because of its different power requirements.
 As seen in the image below, a joystick and LCD were also used as a user interface.
 As will be discussed later, these work together to select drawing files and control the free draw feature.
 <p align="center" float="left">
   <img src="https://github.com/meirinberg/PenPlotter/blob/main/images/06042022 Pictures/Electronics Overview.png" width="250" />
 </p>